 From 1945 onwards the Center organized the All-India Writers’ Conferences destined to be, in Sophia Wadia’s words, a “regular forum where Indian Writers Meet”.
 The PEN All-India Center also published a series of books on India’s regional literatures in English.
 This represented Sophia Wadia’s and the wider club’s commitment to a cosmopolitan, pluralist sense of Indian identity.
 As well as offering a supportive community of writers based in Bombay, but with a significant membership across India, All-India PEN also offered practical support for writers and published a magazine, The Indian PEN.
 Following Sophia Wadia’s death in 1986, Nissim Ezekiel took over as editor of The Indian PEN and de facto leader of the Center, promoting literature, unity and communication through public events and readings, as well as informal gatherings in his office at Theosophy Hall.

 In the first issue of the short-lived PENumbra magazine – a follow-up of The Indian PEN that ceased publication in the 1990s – the poet Ranjit Hoskote and current secretary of the All-India PEN Centre writes: “We have taken, as our mandate, the celebration of texts as well as their sustaining contexts.
 We have committed ourselves again to defending cultural freedoms against their ubiquitous enemies” (2006: 2).

-See Emma Bird “A Platform for Poetry: The PEN All-India Centre and a Bombay Poetry Scene” in “The Worlds of Bombay Poetry”, eds.
-Anjali Nerlekar and Laetitia Zecchini, Journal of Postcolonial Writing, T&F, Routledge, Vol 53: 1-2, forthcoming April 2017.
+And for more background information on the PEN All-India Center as an integral location of the history of Indian poetry in English see Emma Bird “A Platform for Poetry: The PEN All-India Centre and a Bombay Poetry Scene” in “The Worlds of Bombay Poetry”, eds.
+Anjali Nerlekar and Laetitia Zecchini, Journal of Postcolonial Writing, T&F, Routledge, Vol 53: 1-2, forthcoming July 2017.